San Francisco Pride: Festival

 A two-day (Saturday and Sunday) festival has grown up around the Sunday morning parade.
 It is a collection of booths, dance stages, and vendors around the Civic Center area near San Francisco City Hall.
 On the Sunday of the parade, an area of the festival called Leather Alley features fetish and BDSM oriented booths and demonstrations.

 The festival is traditionally held in the last full weekend in June.
 This commemorates the Stonewall riots.

-The independently organized Trans March is held on the Friday before the parade while the Dyke March and Trans March events are held on the Friday and Saturday nights preceding the march and rally in The Castro.
+The independently organized San Francisco Trans March and fair are held on the Friday before the parade and the Dyke March and fair are held on Saturday both in Dolores Park in the Mission District of San Francisco.

 Administration

 The festival is run by a non-profit organization, the San Francisco Lesbian, Gay, Bisexual, Transgender Pride Celebration Committee.
 According to their web site, their mission is "to educate the World, commemorate our heritage, celebrate our culture, and liberate our people."
+The current Executive Director is Suzanne Ford, who in 2023 was announced as the first openly transgender person paid to be Executive Director of the San Francisco Lesbian, Gay, Bisexual, Transgender Pride Celebration Committee.

 The event is funded by a combination of community fundraising both by the pride committee and on their behalf, corporate sponsorships, San Francisco city grants, and donations collected from the participants at the festival.

 Several veteran contractors are employed to take on specific roles for the event.

 Also involved in the running of the festival and parade are hundreds of volunteers.
 Of particular note are: